2Cautions in the Use of Aids to Navigation

 Central Region

-The fixed lighted aids and fog signals are exhibited year round, except for the lights with the annotation "Seasonal" in the "Remarks" column of the List of Lights, Buoys and Fog Signals.
-Seasonal lights are maintained approximately from April 1st to December 20th, except in Hudson Strait and Hudson Bay which are maintained mostly from June 1st to December 1st.
+Fixed lighted aids and fog signals are exhibited year round, except for lights with the annotation “seasonal” in the “Remarks” column of the List of Lights, Buoys and Fog Signals.
+Seasonal lights are maintained approximately from April 1st to December 20th.

 All other lights under the control of the Canadian Coast Guard are maintained in operation whenever navigation in the vicinity is open.

-Some fixed aids (which have been modernized to LED between Beauharnois and Traverse du Nord) are endowed with an emergency mode function resulting from the main light.
-To identify which range lights are provided with this emergency mode function, it is necessary to refer to the column "Remarks" of the List of Lights, Buoys and Fog Signals.
-Consequently, the range light showing a fixed characteristic F in the main mode will show an isophase light characteristic and a reduced output in the emergency mode, ISO 1s (0.5s flash; 0.5s eclipse).
+The majority of ranges and some fixed aids have an emergency mode.
+To identify which lights are equipped with an emergency mode, please refer to the "Remarks" column of the List of Lights, Buoys and Fog Signals.
+Consequently, range lights showing a F fixed characteristic in the main mode will show an isophase light characteristic ISO 1s (0.5 s flash; 0.5 s eclipse), with a reduced output in emergency mode.

 Moreover, some range lights in restricted channels are equipped with a secondary light.
-This is a third light, which is neither the main light visible in line of range nor the emergency light: The characteristics of this light are different from those of the main or emergency light.
+This is a third light, which is neither the main light visible in line of range nor the emergency light.
+Most of these lights have different characteristics from those of the main or emergency light.
 This secondary light (for reference or positioning) is often visible over 360 degrees or for a given sector.
 Complete information concerning this light is available in the List of Lights, Buoys and Fog Signals.

-Details on changes made to the aids to navigation are published by broadcasted Navigational Warnings and/or written Navigational Warnings and may be available on the Canadian Coast Guard, Central Region internet website at e-Navigation Portal (canada.ca).
+Details on changes made to aids to navigation are advertised via Navigational Warnings and available on the e-Navigation Portal (canada.ca).

-The commissioning of seasonal aids may be delayed if weather and/or ice conditions preclude the operation of aids vessels.
-Mariners are urged to take every precaution and not to rely exclusively on aids to navigation.
+The commissioning of seasonal aids may be delayed if weather and/or ice conditions preclude buoy tender operations.
+Mariners are urged to take every precaution and not to rely solely on aids to navigation.

 NOTE:

-Most floating aids are removed at the end of the navigational season but small percentages are left in the water during the winter.
+Most floating seasonal aids are removed at the end of the navigational season, but a small percentage are left in the water during the winter.
 Mariners, who use channels marked by such buoys before the official opening of the navigational season, are cautioned that these buoys may not be in their advertised positions due to storms and shifting ice caused by winter conditions.
 After the position and the condition of the aids have been verified, a Navigational Warning will be issued to advise mariners that the aids have been checked and that the channels in each local area are open for navigation.
-Such Notices may be promulgated over the Coast Guard VHF radio network, or may appear in the monthly Notices to Mariners.
+Such Notices may be promulgated over the Coast Guard VHF radio network, or may appear in the monthly edition of Notices to Mariners.

 Arctic Region

-All lit aids and racons are seasonal.
-Please refer to the List of Lights Book for details.
+All lit aids and RACONs are seasonal.
+Please refer to the List of Lights, Buoys and Fog Signals for details.

 Authority: Canadian Coast Guard